Editorial Standards

 Timing, deadlines, and why “three business days” matters

-Once your return is accepted, the three day clock starts.
+Once your return is accepted, the three day clock starts, and it runs from the IRS acceptance acknowledgement, not from the date you transmitted the e‑file.
 If you are an ERO, the IRS requires you to mail Form 8453 within three business days of acceptance.
-If you file through an online provider, you follow the same three day rule once you receive confirmation that the IRS accepted the e‑file.
+If you file through an online provider, you follow the same three day rule once your intermediate service provider or transmitter confirms that the IRS accepted the e‑file, since that ISP or transmitter acknowledgement is the trigger, not a separate letter from the IRS.
 If you did not receive an acknowledgement, the IRS instructs you to contact your provider.

 Many firms aim to get it out within 48 hours.
 That is not an IRS rule, it is a practical buffer that reduces the risk of delays, lost mail, or correspondence.
 In my experience, sending within two days, using tracking, and keeping copies prevents most timing headaches.